Microprocessor: 32-bit designs

 Motorola's success with the 68000 led to the MC68010, which added virtual memory support.
 The MC68020, introduced in 1984 added full 32-bit data and address buses.
-The 68020 became hugely popular in the Unix supermicrocomputer market, and many small companies (e.g., Altos, Charles River Data Systems, Cromemco) produced desktop-size systems.
+The 68020 became hugely popular in the Unix super microcomputer market, and many small companies (e.g., Altos, Charles River Data Systems, Cromemco) produced desktop-size systems.
 The MC68030 was introduced next, improving upon the previous design by integrating the MMU into the chip.
 The continued success led to the MC68040, which included an FPU for better math performance.
 The 68050 failed to achieve its performance goals and was not released, and the follow-up MC68060 was released into a market saturated by much faster RISC designs.
 The 68k family faded from use in the early 1990s.

 Other large companies designed the 68020 and follow-ons into embedded equipment.
 At one point, there were more 68020s in embedded equipment than there were Intel Pentiums in PCs.
 The ColdFire processor cores are derivatives of the 68020.

 During this time (early to mid-1980s), National Semiconductor introduced a very similar 16-bit pinout, 32-bit internal microprocessor called the NS 16032 (later renamed 32016), the full 32-bit version named the NS 32032.
 Later, National Semiconductor produced the NS 32132, which allowed two CPUs to reside on the same memory bus with built in arbitration.
 The NS32016/32 outperformed the MC68000/10, but the NS32332—which arrived at approximately the same time as the MC68020—did not have enough performance.
 The third generation chip, the NS32532, was different.
 It had about double the performance of the MC68030, which was released around the same time.
 The appearance of RISC processors like the AM29000 and MC88000 (now both dead) influenced the architecture of the final core, the NS32764.
 Technically advanced—with a superscalar RISC core, 64-bit bus, and internally overclocked—it could still execute Series 32000 instructions through real-time translation.